 Always talk to your vet before giving a new medication to your cat.

 Cats with asthma are more likely to experience cat allergies.
 If your cat has both asthma and allergies, your veterinarian will likely prescribe a medication that can help open your cat’s airway temporarily.
-Long-term treatments may include medications like corticosteroids.
+Long-term treatments may include medications like corticosteroids or a steroid inhaler and aerosol chamber for administration.